Peter I, Duke of Bourbon: Diplomatic missions

 In January 1355, Peter was sent together with the Chancellor of France Pierre de la Forêt on a diplomatic mission to Avignon where they were to meet with an English embassy led by Henry of Lancaster and Richard FitzAlan, 10th Earl of Arundel.
 The purpose of the mission was to formally ratify a peace treaty based on a draft drawn up at Guînes the previous year.
 However since then French policy had changed, the French ambassadors had only come to reject the English demands and had nothing new to offer.
 Negotiations therefore quickly broke down and the conference ended having accomplished nothing except prolonging the existing truce a few more months until 24 June.

-May 1355 when it became apparent that open war was about to break out between the King of France and a King of Navarre allied to England the Duke of Bourbon belonged to the party fronted by the Dowager Queens who lobbied John II on Charles of Navarre's behalf.
-In the end John II gave way and on 31 May agreed to pardon Charles of Navarre.
+In May 1355, when it became apparent that open war was about to break out between the King of France and a King of Navarre allied to England, the Duke of Bourbon belonged to the party fronted by the Dowager Queens who lobbied John II on Charles of Navarre's behalf.
+In the end, John II gave way and on 31 May agreed to pardon Charles of Navarre.

-In July the Duke of Bourbon and the Chancellor met with English ambassadors to negotiate the extension of the truce.
+In July, the Duke of Bourbon and the Chancellor met with English ambassadors to negotiate the extension of the truce.
 As both the French and English governments had decided to resume the war these negotiations were naturally quite empty and fruitless.

-Peter was killed in the Battle of Poitiers 19 September 1356 and buried in the now-demolished church of the Couvent des Jacobins in Paris.
+Peter was killed in the Battle of Poitiers on 19 September 1356 and buried in the now-demolished church of the Couvent des Jacobins in Paris.

+Honoring his services to France, in the 1830s, King Louis Philippe I commissioned a bust of him to be displayed in the Galerie des Batailles at the Palace of Versailles.
+The bust was designed by sculptor Louis-Eugène Bion and is now displaying at the Palace.

 Marriage and issue

-On 25 January 1336 he married Isabella of Valois, daughter of Charles, Count of Valois and his third wife Mahaut of Châtillon.
+On 25 January 1336 he married Isabella of Valois, daughter of Charles, Count of Valois, and his third wife Mahaut of Châtillon.
 Peter and Isabella had: